-I am a Lecturer (equivalent to Assistant Professor in North America) in Economics at the University of Exeter Business School and a Research Affiliate at the Oxford Centre for the Analysis of Resource Rich Economies (OxCarre) at the University of Oxford.
+I am an Associate Professor of Environmental Economics and Director of the Swiss Institute for International Economics and Applied Economic Research (SIAW) at the University of St. Gallen.
+Furthermore, I'm a Research Affiliate at the Land, Environment, Economics and Policy Institute (LEEP) at the University of Exeter and at the Oxford Centre for the Analysis of Resource Rich Economies (OxCarre) at the University of Oxford.

-My work combines economic theory with empirical data analysis using micro-econometric methods, randomized controlled trials and lab experiments.
+My work combines economic theory with empirical data analysis using micro-econometric methods, randomized control trials and lab experiments.